Contrast-Security-OSS/docs/content/installation/webserver/WebserverAgentConfig.md

 <!--
-title: "Contrast Webserver Agent Configuration"
+title: "Contrast Proxy Agent Configuration"
-description: "Configuration instructions for the Contrast Webserver agent"
+description: "Configuration instructions for the Contrast Proxy agent"
-tags: "installation agent webserver nginx configuration settings" -->
+tags: "installation agent proxy nginx configuration settings" -->

-Configure the following items for the Webserver agent:
+Configure the following items for the Proxy agent:
 * The communication link between Contrast-Service and the Contrast UI
 * The NGINX service enabling the agent to inspect traffic to certain endpoints